 - Mini 3 Musketeers – Make sure you get the mini-sized, not the fun-sized!
 (Guess how I figured that one out?!?)

 - Brach’s Chocolate Stars – These can be a little hard to find.
 I found them at Target in the store, but you can’t get them Target Online.
-You can buy them online in Walmart (link), but I haven’t looked in the store, though.
+You can buy them online on Amazon,

 - Hershey Kisses with Almonds Gold Chocolates – You can use any chocolate or candy wrapped in gold – chocolate balls, chocolate coins.
 I even found knock-off peanut butter cups wrapped in gold at Dollar Tree.
 Any gold foil-wrapped candy will work.